 An analysis tool for planes and sails operating at low Reynolds numbers

 flow5 is a potential flow solver with built-in pre- and post processing functionalities.
-Its purpose is to make preliminary designs of wings, planes and sails both fast and user-friendly.
+Its purpose is to make preliminary designs of wings, planes and sails reliable, fast and user-friendly.

-– A non-linear Lifting-Line Theory methods which follows the methodology described in the report NACA-1269
+- A non-linear Lifting-Line Theory method which follows the methodology described in the report NACA-1269

 - Two VLM methods using quad ring vortices and horseshoe vortices.